 - Are all these companies working off a standard ERP platform?
 Or are there various ERP platforms that are in place based upon the acquisition and synchronization of the divisions?

 - Are internal resources, IT/systems capabilities, in place?

 - Are the resources there to collaborate a program internally with all the various external partners that are in place with the supply chain?

 - What are the actual systems being used to monitor and execute transportation movements?
 Are you using a TMS or multiple TMS?
 Is it manual?
 Is it tied to the WMS?

 - What type of systems are actually being used with regards to transportation and how well do they communicate back to the ERP?

 - How are you paying the bill once it is tendered?
 Internally vs. outsourcing to an audit payment company?
-If internally, what type of systems and processes are in place to make sure that each bill is being properly paid at the right contract rate at the right time?
+If internally, what type of freight payment software, systems and processes are in place to make sure that each bill is being properly paid at the right contract rate at the right time?

 After you have asked these questions, some of the red flags start automatically coming up and you notice where your shortcomings lie, and you’re able to start making your priority list for what needs to be done.